-Additionally, Fordham Research have been commissioned by Essex County Council to undertake a Gypsy and Traveller Accommodation assessment for the 12 districts within the county and the unitary authority of Southend-on-Sea.
-The assessment aims to quantify the accommodation need of Gypsies and Travellers (including Travelling Showpeople) in terms of residential and transit sites and bricks and mortar accommodation.
-This review will build on the study carried out by Salford University in 2006 and will reflect CLG guidance.
+Fordham Research were commissioned by Essex County Council to undertake a Gypsy and Traveller Accommodation assessment for the 12 districts within the County and the unitary authority of Southend-on-Sea.
+The report was published in July 2009 and provides estimates of need across Essex.